MITLibraries/mitlib-style/README.md

 # mitlib-style

-This repo holds the work-in-progress living style guide for the MIT Libraries.
+This repo holds the design system for the MIT Libraries.
+It is under active development.

 ## Examples!